Category: Snorkel

 Intermediate & Advanced Snorkelers

-Intermediate snorkelers get the full experience on a boat tour to Palancar or Columbia, where the reefs are deeper and more dramatic, and the drift current does most of the swimming for you.
-The reef can reach depths of 40 feet, where you can still see clearly.
-Alternatively, experienced free-divers can venture off to one of the many self-guided snorkeling sites that are harder to reach.
-I highly recommend this if you’re up for the task!
+Intermediate snorkelers can get a fulfilling snorkeling experience on a private Cozumel boat tour to Palancar or Columbia, where the reefs are deeper and more dramatic.
+The reefs can reach depths of 40 feet, where you can still see clearly.

 What Type of Fish Will I See Snorkeling?